 No doubt he's hung up about that.

-So he does he does the belly bump.
+So he does the belly bump.

-The guy next to the guy that got belly bumped, leaps out with a kick straight to his private parts, takes him right down to the ground.
+The guy next to the guy that got belly bumped leaps out with a kick straight to his private parts, takes him right down to the ground.

 It didn't seem like any more damage was done there.